 Once you’ve mastered this new skill, it’s time to check out the educational displays that are part of the permanent exhibit.
 The Money Museum wants to make learning about money fun for all ages, so they introduced us to Jay.
 He would be our iconic guide, as we learned more about what role the Federal Reserve plays in helping the U.S. economy.

 Never Too Young

 After learning about the overall mission of the Federal Reserve, it was time for a few lessons that hit closer to home.
 A wall filled with hands-on panels teaches visitors of all ages about the importance of money management.
 This is a great lesson that can never start at too young of an age.
-As we made our way through the displays, we had to make decisions how we wanted to spend or invest our money, and found plenty of advice on what would yield the best results.
+As we made our way through the displays, we had to make decisions about how we wanted to spend or invest our money and found plenty of advice on what would yield the best results.